Attyuttam/spring-boot-redis-cache-with-docker/README.md

 You might get an error while running this command, just run the below command and try running the curl command again:
 Remove-item alias:curl

+P.S: ensure you have MySQl setup with an employee table and correct data